jongpie/NebulaLogger/README.md

 ## Installing

-You can choose to install the unlocked package, you can deploy the metadata from this repo to your org, or you can install the managed package.
-The metadata is the same in all 3 options, but there are some differences in using the 3 versions.
-All examples in README are for the unlocked package/unpackaged metadata (no namespace) - simply add the `Nebula` namespace from the examples if you are using the managed package.
+Nebula Logger is available as both an unlocked package and a managed package.
+The metadata is the same in both packages, but there are some differences in the available functionality & features.
+All examples in `README` are for the unlocked package (no namespace) - simply add the `Nebula` namespace to the examples if you are using the managed package.

 <table>
     <thead>